Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - No. VATS is very difficult to balance and is inherently incompatible with other mods included in Uranium Fever.
 All perks and traits are functional with Bullet Time, which is a superior skill-based alternative to VATS.

 - **Wordle - How do I play wordle?**
-  - Letters are categorized into 3 categories when words are played: Solid green highlight means the letter is in the correct position; Solid yellow/orange highlight means the letter is in the word but in the wrong position; No highlight means the letter is not in the word.
-Already used letters that are not in the word will be darkened on the bottom keyboard.
+  - Letters are categorized into three categories when words are played:
+    - Solid green highlight means the letter is in the correct position.
+    - Solid yellow/orange highlight means the letter is in the word but in the wrong position.
+    - No highlight means the letter is not in the word.
+  - Already used letters that are not in the word will be darkened on the bottom keyboard.
     [Visual example](https://staticdelivery.nexusmods.com/mods/130/images/89317/89317-1730412628-1110398251.png)

 - **XP - I do not always get XP when I kill enemies.
 Why?**